hartwigmedical/actin/clinical/README.md

 Field | Example Value | Details
 ---|---|---
 name | Ipilimumab | Treatment name
-year | 2021 | Year in which treatment was started month | 11 | Month in which treatment was started categories | Immunotherapy | A set of categories assigned to the treatment isSystemic | 1 | Treatment is systemic? chemoType | | Type of chemotherapy (if applicable)
+startYear | 2021 | Year in which treatment was started startMonth | 11 | Month in which treatment was started stopYear | 2021 | Year in which treatment was stopped stopMonth | 12 | Month in which treatment was stopped bestResponse | Complete response | Best response to treatment stopReason | | Reason of treatment end categories | Immunotherapy | A set of categories assigned to the treatment isSystemic | 1 | Treatment is systemic? chemoType | | Type of chemotherapy (if applicable)